•

 How to avoid the misuse of temporary redirects: Use 301 or 308 if you don’t plan to remove the redirect in the near future — if it’s not for a promo campaign or A/B testing.

-If you do SEO right, all your site’s pages are interlinked.
-And if you redirect one of those pages to another one, you’ll end up creating too many redirects.
-Those redirects are completely unnecessary, as you can totally replace these internal links by pointing to the new URL.
+If you optimize your website correctly, all your pages are interlinked.
+And if you redirect one of those pages to another one, you’ll end up creating too many redirects on your website.
+Those redirects are completely unnecessary, as you can totally replace these internal links by pointing to the new page.

-How to avoid creating unnecessary redirects: First, you can find the pages that point to the old page (i.e., the one that is redirected to a new URL) in WebSite Auditor:
+How to avoid creating unnecessary redirects due to internal links: First, you can find the pages that point to the old page (i.e., the one that is redirected to a new page) in WebSite Auditor:

-All you have to do now is replace the old internal links with the new destination URL.
+All you have to do now is replace the old internal links with the new destination page.

 If you use 301 or 308 (permanent) redirects, you should depict that on your sitemap so as not to confuse the crawler.

-As you know, a sitemap instructs search engines to go and index some URLs.
-If you haven’t removed old URLs from your sitemap, the crawler will go to this URL and will try to index it.
-But instead of getting 200 (OK) response code, the crawler will be redirected to another URL.
+As you know, a sitemap instructs search engines to go and index some pages.
+If you haven’t removed old internal redirected URLs from your sitemap, the crawler will go to this page and will try to index it.
+But instead of getting 200 (OK) response code, the crawler will be redirected to another page.
 This can lead to indexability issues.

 You can quickly generate a sitemap and then upload it to your server via FTP with WebSite Auditor.